 - Landline telephone bill;

-- Bank statement with the date of issue and the name of the person (the document must be not older than 3 months);
+- Bank statement showing the date of issue and the name of the person (the document must be not older than 3 months);

 - Utility bill for gas, electricity, water, internet, etc. linked to the property (the document must not be older than 3 months);